andomasaharu/contest_on_lisp/README.md

 ## summary
 higher function for standard input reader
-and parse readed line from standard input
+and parse read line from standard input
 some useful macro

 ## motivation